Surgery for Clubfoot in Children

 Some children who are treated with the Ponseti method as babies may experience a slight clubfoot relapse when they are three to five years old.
 You may notice that your child’s foot starts to turn inward just slightly, or that the foot has too much arch and doesn’t lie flat against the ground.

 This “intoeing” is frequently caused by an overactive tendon—not the Achilles tendon—that hasn’t stretched enough to allow for a complete repositioning of the foot.
-For these children, our orthopaedic surgeons may recommend surgery to transfer a tendon from one side of the foot to the other to allow the foot to have more flexibility and a full range of motion.
+For these children, our orthopedic surgeons may recommend surgery to transfer a tendon from one side of the foot to the other to allow the foot to have more flexibility and a full range of motion.

 This procedure takes place in the hospital, and requires general anesthesia.
-An orthopaedic surgeon makes an incision to access and cut the anterior tibialis tendon, located along the inner arch of the foot.
+An orthopedic surgeon makes an incision to access and cut the anterior tibialis tendon, located along the inner arch of the foot.
 This tendon is then moved to the other side of the foot beneath the skin, where it is reattached to the bones there using a small surgical button.
 This new tendon positioning keeps your child’s foot from turning inward.
 Dissolvable stitches are used to close the incision.
 This procedure takes about 90 minutes, and you can expect to bring your child home on the same day as surgery.

 After the procedure, the doctor places your child’s leg in a toe-to-thigh cast for six weeks while the tendon heals in its new position.
 After six weeks, the doctor removes the long cast and performs a quick surgical procedure, either in the doctor’s office or in the hospital, to remove the button holding the tendon in place.
 Often, anesthesia is not required, but doctors may recommend an injection of a local anesthetic to ensure your child remains comfortable.
 The doctor creates a mold of your child’s leg that is used to make a custom-fit brace.
 Usually it takes about two weeks for the brace to arrive.
 In the interim, doctors apply a short cast to your child’s foot.